awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ## Policies for MQTT clients<a name="pub-sub-policy-cert"></a>

+To describe multiple topic names and topic filters in the `resource` attribute of a policy, use the `*` and `?` wildcard characters in place of the MQTT wildcard characters\.

-MQTT and AWS IoT Core policies have different wildcard characters and they should be used with careful consideration\.
+MQTT and AWS IoT Core policies have different wildcard characters and they should be chosen after careful consideration\.
 In MQTT, the wildcard characters `+` and `#` are used in [MQTT topic filters](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html#topicfilters) to subscribe to multiple topic names\.
-AWS IoT Core policies follow the same conventions as [IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_grammar.html#policies-grammar-json) and use `*` as a wildcard character, and the MQTT wildcard characters `+` and `#` are treated as literal strings\.
-Therefore, to specify wildcard characters in topic names and topic filters in AWS IoT Core policies for MQTT clients, you must use `*`\.
+AWS IoT Core policies use `*` and `?` as wildcard characters and follow the conventions of [IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_grammar.html#policies-grammar-json)\.
+In a policy document, the `*` represents any combination of characters and a question mark `?` represents any single character\.
+In policy documents, the MQTT wildcard characters, `+` and `#` are treated as those characters with no special meaning\.

+When choosing wildcard characters to use in a policy document, consider that the `*` character is not confined to a single topic level as the `+` character is in an MQTT topic filter\.
+To help constrain a wildcard specification to a single MQTT topic filter level, consider using multiple `?` characters\.
+For more information about using wildcard characters in a policy resource and more examples of what they match, see [Using wildcards in resource ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html#reference_policies_elements_resource_wildcards)\.

 The table below shows the different wildcard characters used in MQTT and AWS IoT Core policies for MQTT clients\.